howieweiner/django-hx-forms/demo/README.md

 This is a demonstration project showcasing the capabilities of `django-hx-forms` with a shopping cart product example.

-## Features

-This demo includes:

-- **Product List View**: Display all products in a table
-- **Product Create View**: Create new products with reactive form fields
-- **Product Update View**: Edit existing products with the same reactive behavior
-- **Product Delete View**: Delete products with confirmation

 ## Reactive Form Behaviour

 The product form demonstrates reactive field updates based on product type: